percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 ### Prepare the backup with the keyring vault component

-To prepare the backup, xtrabackup must access the keyring. xtrabackup does not communicate with the MySQL server or read the default `my.cnf` configuration file.
+To prepare the backup, the xtrabackup binary must access the keyring.
+The xtrabackup binary does not communicate with the MySQL server or read the default `my.cnf` configuration file.
 Specify the keyring settings in the command line:

 ```{.bash data-prompt="$"}
 $ xtrabackup --prepare --target-dir=/data/backup --component-keyring-config==/etc/vault.cnf
 ```

-After xtrabackup completes the action, the following message confirms the action:
+The following message confirms that the xtrabackup binary completed the action:

 ??? example "Confirmation message"